 \begin{enumerate} \item \textit{scaled} \item \textit{uniform{\_}torque{\_}compensation} \end{enumerate}

-The first function is returning a chain strength that is scaled to the problem bias range.
+The first function returns a chain strength that is scaled to the problem bias range.
 The second function calculates a chain strength that attempts to compensate for the torque that would break the chain.
-Both methods are to be seen as a starting point to estimate the optimal chain strength, and not as rule, since this parameter is problem-dependent.
-In the next step, the chain strength parameter found in step 1 should be doubled or tripled, to check if this change has an impact on the percentage of broken chains.
+Both methods should be viewed as a starting point for estimating the optimal chain strength, rather than a rule, since this parameter is problem-dependent.
+In the next step, the chain strength parameter found in step 1 should be doubled or tripled to check if this change has an impact on the percentage of broken chains.

 To find the best chain strength for the model, the model is run on the \ac{QPU} for each problem instance, and the resulting energy and the percentage of broken chains in the best solution are analyzed.
-The intention is to find the lowest energy possible, to at the same time having a low percentage of broken chains to ensure a consistent solution.
+The intention is to find the lowest energy possible, while also having a low rate of broken chains to ensure a consistent solution.
 Fig.~\ref{fig:chain_strength_broken} shows the results of the measurements for the problem instance of size 150.

-The utility function \emph{scaled} returns a chain strength of 32 with an energy of 69, the function \emph{uniform{\_}torque} returns a value of 309 with an energy of 966.
-To understand the relation between these parameters, the range between these two chain strengths is divided into 11 intervals and the energy and the percentage of broken chains in the best solutions for each of these points is measured.
-Additionally, the smallest chain strength value is divided by 2, to check whether a smaller parameter could improve the results.
+The utility function \emph{scaled} returns a chain strength of 32 with an energy of 69; the function \emph{uniform{\_}torque} returns a value of 309 with an energy of 966.
+To understand the relationship between these parameters, the range between these two chain strengths is divided into 11 intervals, and the energy and the percentage of broken chains in the best solutions for each of these points are measured.
+Additionally, the smallest chain strength value is divided by 2 to check whether a smaller parameter could improve the results.
 The results in the graph show that the lowest energy achieved corresponds to the next point in the interval from the point obtained with the \emph{scaled} function.
 However, the percentage of broken chains corresponding to this value is 41{\%}, which is high compared to values in the graph for higher chain strength values.
-In order to decide whether to accept a chain strength parameter of 39 or not, an additional analysis of the consistency of the solution is necessary.
+To determine whether to accept a chain strength parameter of 39, an additional analysis of the solution's consistency is necessary.
 Fig.~\ref{fig:chain_strength_solution} shows that, despite a higher number of broken chains, the embedding with a chain strength of 39 delivers a consistent solution without broken constraints.
-With the increasing chain strength parameter the number of broken constraints increases too.
+As the chain strength parameter increases, the number of broken constraints also increases.